apache/airflow/docs/apache-airflow/installation/installing-from-pypi.rst

 In order to simplify the installation, we have prepared examples of how to upgrade Airflow and providers.

-Installing Airflow™ with extras and providers
+Installing Airflow® with extras and providers
 =============================================

-If you need to install extra dependencies of Airflow™, you can use the script below to make an installation a one-liner (the example below installs Postgres and Google providers, as well as ``async`` extra).
+If you need to install extra dependencies of Airflow®, you can use the script below to make an installation a one-liner (the example below installs Postgres and Google providers, as well as ``async`` extra).

 .. code-block:: bash